Learn how to make your own homemade Mayonnaise From Scratch. It takes just a couple of ingredients and only about 5 minutes!

 - 1 Tablespoon Dijon mustard

-- Put egg yolks, red wine vinegar, and Dijon mustard in food processor.
+- Put egg yolks, red wine vinegar, and Dijon mustard in food processor and pulse a few times until the egg yolks are all blended.

 - Turn on low and then slowly drip a drop at a time the oil in while blending until it takes on the consistency of mayo.
 Then slowly add a stream of the oil while blending until it all is incorporated.